ycrc/ycrc.github.io/docs/clusters/hopper.md

 Additional accounts on *existing* projects (see above to request a new project) can be requested by submitting the [Hopper Account Request Form](https://research.computing.yale.edu/hopper-account-request).

+!!! warning "Sponsored Netids"
+    At the moment we cannot provide Hopper accounts for Sponsored Netids due to the current background screening security requirements.
+Yale Information Security is exploring other avenues for granting access approval but we do not have an estimate for availability.
+We apologize for any inconvenience.

 Before access is granted, users must successfully complete the training program linked below, which includes NIST 800-171 and HIPAA training.
 All users must complete the full training program, regardless of the risk classification of their data,